Holy Cross – Centre for Christian Meditation and Spirituality: History

 When Franz Kamphaus, then bishop of Limburg, visited the parishes of Frankfurt in 2004, he met people who were open to spiritual experiences but not within the traditional churches.
 He founded the centre in 2007.
 On 15 January he signed the charter of foundation for the theme church Holy Cross – Centre for Christian Meditation and Spirituality in Frankfurt-Bornheim.
 The charter of foundation came into effect on 1 July 2007.

-The Holy Cross Church accommodates one of five profile churches of the Diocese of Limburg.
-The others are the Centre for Mourning Counselling in St. Michael in Frankfurt-Nordend and the three youth churches: Crossover in St. Hildegard in Limburg an der Lahn, Jona in St. Bonifatius in Frankfurt-Sachsenhausen, and Kana in Maria-Hilf in Wiesbaden-Nordost.
+The Holy Cross Church accommodated one of five profile churches of the Diocese of Limburg.
+The others were the Centre for Mourning Counselling in St. Michael in Frankfurt-Nordend and the three youth churches: Crossover in St. Hildegard in Limburg an der Lahn, Jona in St. Bonifatius in Frankfurt-Sachsenhausen, and Kana in Maria-Hilf in Wiesbaden-Nordost.
 Like the church St. Michael, the Holy Cross Church was from 2007 to 2015 a branch church of the parish St. Josef Frankfurt.
 The centre is a pastoral institution of the diocese under the responsibility of the Pastoral Care and Education Division, Pastoral Care and Development Department (as of 9/2025).
 It was directed from 2007 until July 2018 by the Franciscan Helmut Schlegel OFM, where he worked until June 2019 as a retreat and meditation leader and priestly co-worker.
-Since November 2018 the centre is directed by the theologist Samuel Stricker guide.
+Since November 2018 the centre was directed by the theologist Samuel Stricker.
 In August 2019 Olaf Lindenberg took over the role as priestly co-worker.
+The team previously included other course instructors, including representatives from the Medical Mission Sisters.
+In May 2024, Sr. Kristina Wolf MMS took over as acting director until the centre closed, as Samuel Stricker moved to another position within the Diocese of Limburg.
 They work with a team of contributors, for example from the order of Medical Mission Sisters.

+The centre was the first institution of its kind in Germany as a meditation church.
+The meditation centre celebrated its 5th anniversary in 2012 and its 10th anniversary in 2017.